streamsets/tutorials/tutorial-spark-transformer/readme.md

 Your code should look like [this](https://gist.github.com/metadaddy/0447075d0bfe5345ffedbd8d6c870ca0) when you're done.

-Finally, repeat the process of building the project, installing the new JAR file with Package Manager, and restarting SDC.
+Finally, repeat the process of building the project, installing the new JAR file, and restarting Data Collector.

 Preview the pipeline again and you will see that, this time, a new field has been added to each record, containing the credit card type: